branzuelajohn/tp/docs/DeveloperGuide.md

 ## **Value Proposition**

 In Singapore, dog schools are popular among dog owners.
 Besides day care, they also provide training, grooming and workshops.
 With many moving parts daily, managing operations can get overwhelming.
 PawBook is an all-in-one management system to help dog school managers keep track of attendance, scheduling and services and maintain organisation.
+At present, there is no such application to help dog school owners to organise and manage their dog school currently.
+This application serves to increase the effectiveness and efficacy of dog schools which in turn allows dog schools and its owners to take in more dogs.
+This application is necessary to help organise the school's system.
+By increasing the intake of dogs in dog schools, this increases the number of trained dogs in Singapore in general which solves the general problem of untrained dogs in Singapore being a nuisance to the public.